Nazulka/WD-Buzzwords/README.md

 ### Media
-* A parallax image for the Home Page is from [Unsplash](https://unsplash.com/photos/T6fDN60bMWY)
+* A parallax image is from [Unsplash](https://unsplash.com/photos/T6fDN60bMWY)
 * A new entry submission chart is taken from [Macmillian Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html)
 * Favicon icon made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com

 ### Code
 * The project was inspired by the CI Task Manager walkthrough project
-* The Home Page Search box's design was inspired by YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
-However, the code has been modified and adapted to the site's needs.
-I also have modified classes and added the "Search" button.
+* The Home Page design was inspired by YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
+It has been modified and adapted to the site's needs.
 * Tim from Tutor Support suggested a for-loop for Filter Results by letter buttons.

 ## Acknowledgements
 ___
+* I would like to thank my mentor Excellence Ilesanmi for his continuous support throughout this course and insights.
+* A big thank you to tutors from Tutor Support for always pointing me to the right direction.
+* Thanks to the wonderful Slack community for inspiring me stay positive no matter how hard it gets!